ilovefriedrice/aws-cloud-resume-kl/README.md

 ### CI/CD Pipeline
 - **Source Control**: GitHub is used for version control and as the source repository for the codebase.
-- **Automated Deployment**: AWS CodePipeline is configured for continuous integration and continuous deployment (CI/CD).
-It automates the deployment process every time the GitHub repository is updated.
+- **Automated Deployment**: Terraform is utilized for infrastructure as code (IaC) to automate the deployment workflow.
+This ensures that updates to the codebase in the GitHub repository trigger the necessary changes to the infrastructure, maintaining a continuous integration and continuous deployment (CI/CD) practice.

 ### Monitoring
 - **Logging and Monitoring**: Amazon CloudWatch is used for monitoring the performance of AWS services and for logging the operation of the website and backend services.